a-rehman-s/Attendance-Management/README.md

 ## Features

-### Admin Login
+### Login Page
 - Secure login access restricted to administrators.
+- Secure login access for Students to view Attendance.

 ### Home Page
 - Centralized dashboard for navigation to all features.

 ### Attendance Page
-- Input attendance data by mess number or student identifier.
+- Input attendance data by student identifier.
 - Automatically updates the CSV file with the format:
   - Column A: Student ID
   - Column B: Name